johnteske/fmail-dev/README.md

 * `grunt watch` default to all folders in src unless project is specified
 * default `grunt` task should build once, accepts project parameter
 * upload local images to server
-* put css files in subfolder, for clarity in development
 * fix, streamline pdf previews

 #### Project creation